pazderskipawel/rpi-virtualisation/README.md

 - If you're using the official Raspberry Pi SSD board, ensure the board and M.2 drive are properly seated and that any required firmware/kernel updates are applied.
 Some boards may need extra power or cooling under sustained load.

 ## Current architecture
-PC
+GITHUB ACTIONS:
+  - CICD:
+    - installs ansible on rpi if not installed
+RPI:
-- ansilbe playbooks
+  - ANSIBLE:
-  - configuring host for qemu/KVM virtualisation
+    - praperes host for running VMs and docker containers
-- docker
+  - DOCKER:
-  - runs container with ansible

-Raspberry PI
+    - compose file for klipper
 ## Planned architecture
 Raspberry PI
 - ansible playbooks (ansible running locally)